 About Low-Latency Networked Audio Product Design

 Latency is also critical for live performance and conferencing applications, as slight delays between the live action and the playback through the speakers can cause cognitive jamming.
 Not only is latency critical, but so is jitter.
-In virtually all networked audio applications, many channels of audio are mixed, switched and played back in various combinations, so beyond the underlying communications protocols, many pro audio requirements are centered around audio channel management.
+In virtually all networked audio applications, many audio channels are mixed, switched and played back in various combinations, so beyond the underlying communications protocols, many pro audio requirements focus on audio channel management.
 Cardinal Peak understands the importance of and has the technical expertise to manage latency as well as real-time processing and synchronization of many audio channels.

 Introduction to AES67